aurbac/cdk-ecs-two-fargate-services/README.md

 git config --global credential.UseHttpPath true
 ```

-## Create the service 1 image container and push to Amazon ECR (path: /)
+## Create the image containers for each service and push to Amazon ECR

 Create a **demo** project only with Java 8 and "Spring Web" dependency. https://start.spring.io/